biz-dev-ops/bpmn-id-generator/README.md

 ![Plugin Type](https://img.shields.io/badge/Plugin%20Type-BPMN-orange.svg)

-Generates element identifiers automatically based on the name of the element and the optional source reference.
+Generates BPMN element identifiers automatically based on the name of the element and the optional source reference.

 ## Development Setup